RoBOPPics/BB/_pages/app-man-patternLibraries.md

 # Selected Playlist

-To display a Playlist in the Selected Playlist tab, you first go to the Playlist Library, and tap on the Playlist you wish to view or edit.
+To display a Playlist in the Selected Playlist tab, you first go to the Playlist tab, and tap on the Playlist you wish to view or edit.

 ![Custom Image](../assets/images/SelectedPatternScreen_500.png){: width="300" .align-center }